robbylew/hacker-news-clone/README.md

 **Note:** Do not import from `server` or `pages` into `src` to avoid running code in the wrong environment.

-- **Project Root**: Contains configuration files such as TypeScript, Babel, ESLint, Docker, NPM, Yarn, Git.
+- **Project Root**: Contains configuration files such as TypeScript, Babel, ESLint, NPM, Git.

 ## How To Start